wistia/wistia-open-docs/_posts/data-api.md

 &lt;/caption-file&gt;
 </code></pre>

-If the specified (or English) captions do not exist for this video, this method will return an empty HTTP 404 Not Found.
+If the specified captions do not exist for this video, this method will return an empty HTTP 404 Not Found.

 If the specified video does not exist, this method will return an empty HTTP 404 Not Found.